jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 111 Commissioner to give notice of assessment to taxpayer
 (1) As soon as conveniently may be after making an assessment the Commissioner shall cause notice of the assessment to be given to the taxpayer:
-  Provided that where— it shall not be necessary to set forth in the notice of the assessment any particulars other than particulars as to the amount of tax to be paid by the taxpayer or the amount of tax to be refunded.
+  Provided that where—it shall not be necessary to set forth in the notice of the assessment any particulars other than particulars as to the amount of tax to be paid by the taxpayer or the amount of tax to be refunded.
     (a) the taxpayer has, in the taxpayer's return to which the assessment relates, calculated the amount on which tax is payable or the amount of the tax; or
     (b) the assessment has been made on default by the taxpayer in furnishing any return for the year to which the assessment relates; or
     (ba) the assessment is made after a failure by the taxpayer to comply with the taxpayer's obligations under section 80F; or